The benefits of conversational AI: Your competitive advantage

 6 min read

-The chatbot advantage
+The conversational AI advantage

 As shown in the diagram above, chatbots are comprised of a series of systems.
 In practice, these interwoven elements allow access to and processing of data for businesses and their customers, creating a seamless and informative conversational experience.
 At Logic20/20, we understand that all four systems are necessary to produce an effective and long-standing business solution.
 For businesses and their customers, chatbots utilizing the entire pyramid above can deliver a handful of key improvements.